PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 Now we can edit the chunk with ease!

 NOTE: If your reading this I am still writing this lecture
-NOTE: To see current changes for what will come in the course you can view this repo https://github.com/PaperPrototype/VoxelSystem (Although I often forget to push my changes to github)
+NOTE: To see current changes for what will come in the course you can view this repo https://github.com/PaperPrototype/VoxelSystem (Although I often forget to push my changes to that repo)

 TODO once I get to the saving part
 We will change the `byte[,,]` array to be inside of a struct called `ChunkData`. <-- not working for Jobs, since we cannot wrap a nullable type in a struct in a NativeArray.
 AKA `NativeArray<ChunkData>` with chunkdata having a `byte[,,]`